Modern Slavery and Human Trafficking Statement

 We have the following policies and procedures in place to identify modern slavery risks and prevent slavery and human trafficking in our operations:

-• Whistleblowing policy: we encourage all of our workers, customers and other business partners to report any concerns they have about our activities and supply chains.
+• Whistleblowing Policy: We encourage all of our workers, customers and other business partners to report any concerns they have about our activities and supply chains.
 This includes anything that may increase the risk of slavery or human trafficking.
 Our Whistleblowing Policy is designed to make it easy for individuals to make disclosures without fear of reprisal.
+Training is provided to all relevant team members.

 Our due diligence